 - Inspect your dryer duct at least every three months because fires can start easily in those dryer ducts from the lint buildup.
 Empty the lint catcher in your dryer every time you dry your clothes.
 U.S. Fire Administration

-- If it’s the middle of winter and you have possible freezing temperatures, open all the cupboards that have water pipes running in the exterior walls in your home to let the cold air release inside the room rather than be confined to the cupboard.
+- If it’s the middle of winter and you have possible freezing temperatures, open all the cupboards that have water pipes running in the exterior walls of your home to let the cold air release inside the room rather than be confined to the cupboard.
 I have opened many sweet neighbors’ cupboards when they were gone on vacation.
 You can also use a small heater to carefully thaw the pipes, but you may still have broken pipes as the frozen water shifts.
 I have also turned on the faucets with a slow drip, but that always makes me feel nervous about wasting water or overflowing the sinks.
 I had a friend who left on vacation and one of her kids didn’t turn the faucet off all the way in the bathroom.
 When she returned the sink had overflowed with water dripping onto her wood floors upstairs and flooded a large portion of the basement.
 The entire neighborhood ran to help with shop wet vacuums and fans until they could get some professionals out to clean up and repair the damage.

-- Keep your stove and oven clean, it’s safer because you have less of a chance for a fire flare up, and there is nothing better than a clean stove!
+- Keep your stove and oven clean, it’s safer because you have less of a chance for a fire flare-up, and there is nothing better than a clean stove!
 I know because I have had a smoke alarm go off from the smoke coming from the bottom of the stove sprinkled with a little bacon grease, pizza cheese, or whatever…..

 If you have more ideas on how to maintain your home or rental, I want to hear them because they will help everyone be prepared for the unexpected.
 If you haven’t picked up a copy of my book, please order one ASAP to make a plan with your family.
 May God bless all of you!